Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 - inability to communicate

-If you have witnessed someone in a severe accident it is important that you:
+If you have witnessed someone in a severe accident, it is essential that you:

 - Do not move or shift them.
 As you can do more harm to these individuals than good with even the slightest movement.